 The main content should start on the second page.

-The entire manuscript, including abstract, references, and figure captions, and should be double-spaced.Final submissions must include:
+The entire manuscript, including abstract, references, and figure captions, should be double-spaced.Final submissions must include (where NAME is the family name of the corresponding author, and NN is the figure number):

 - the entire manuscript as PDF: NAME.pdf